Did you know that Japanese people do a circle dance to the tune of "Turkey in the Straw"?

 This article was posted on Sunday, April 12th, 2015 at 5:32 pm and is filed under American Folk Songs, Countries & Cultures, Dances, Folk Songs, Games Around the World, Japan, Turkey in the Straw, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply